 We also offer a Doula Certificate in Maternity Complementary Therapies.
 Courses are held in London, or we can deliver on your own premises, in the UK and overseas.
 Our Education Director, Denise Tiran, is an internationally-renowned authority on maternity complementary therapies and Fellow of the Royal College of Midwives.
+Visit their website.

 Group B Strep Support

 Group B Strep Support (GBSS) is the UK charity working to stop group B Strep (GBS) infection in newborn babies, We inform health professionals and individuals how to prevent GBS infection in babies, offer information and support to families and health professionals affected by GBS, campaign for improvements to UK strategies for preventing GBS infection, and generate continued support for research into better prevention of GBS infection in babies.

 Supported by a respected medical advisory panel, GBSS provides free information materials for new and expectant parents affected by group B Strep and their health professionals, UK-wide.
 Visit their website.

 SafeHands for Mothers uses the power of visual storytelling to inform, transform, and empower women and men around the world to demand improved access to sexual and reproductive health services and rights.